nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 * For an Immunisation – reference the Immunization resource
 * For Uncategorised Data – reference the Observation – Uncategorised resource

+## Problems linking to problems

+It is possible within GP Clinical Systems to link problems together.
+This is done by a clinician when they consider the problems to have a clinical impact or give context to each other.

+The methods and termonology used to link problems varies a great deal between clinical systems and are not compatible with each other.
+For example, in one GP clinical system grouping two problems merges them into a single problem while in another it keeps them as two separate problems that are linked together.

+To resolve this, GP Connect will only show the logical linkage between problems (i.e. is the linked problem a parent, child or sibling) without reflecting the termonology of the provider system.

 ## Problems linking to unsupported clinical items

 Depending on the GP Connect version supported by the provider system, it can be possible for the problem to link to a clinical item that the provider system is not yet able to export with GP Connect.
 For example, if the problem contains a link to a referral record but the provider system does not yet support exporting referrals.